 The range of frequencies audible to humans is 20 to 20kHz.

 Loudness is our interpretation of sound intensity.
-It is a function of the wave amplitude, the pressure difference between waves. [measured in decibels (dB)]
+It is a function of the wave amplitude, the pressure difference between waves.
+It is measured with a logarithmic scale [decibels (dB)].